ctran93/Operation-Research/README.md

 ### Processing Data

 Everything below is just applied for Moorhead.
-The file is uploaded.
-I will upload these other file for Fargo later.
+The Moorhead file is uploaded.
+I will upload the other file for Fargo later.

 #### 2018 Data